 Specific limits on accounts and DataSets depend on your account tier.
 Please contact your CSM or AE for more details.

-What is the warehouse sizing guidance Domo Federated queries for Snowflake?
+What is the warehouse sizing guidance for using Domo Federated queries for Snowflake?

 Do Alerts work with federated data?